 In this section you will find information about some of the formal and informal partnerships we are engaged in.

 The Association of Public Libraries Scotland has representation from all 32 of the country’s local authorities.
 SLIC works closely with APLS in areas such as strategy development, quality standards and assessment.

-SLIC works closely with Carnegie UK Trust on a number of initiatives.
+SLIC works closely with Carnegie UK on a number of initiatives.
 This has included the formation of Scotland's first national strategy for public libraries and the Future Libraries Hackathon.

 During 2017 SLIC delivered country-wide Code Club Training for librarians in partnership with Code Club Scotland.
 The charity introduces and supports Code Clubs for Children.

 The Digital Champions group was set up by SLIC to help promote digital participation in public libraries.
 The network includes representatives from all of Scotland’s 32 local authorities.
 The group meets four times a year in various locations.

 SLIC is a member of Literature Alliance Scotland and we work together on various campaigns.
 LAS is Scotland’s largest network for literature and languages at home and abroad.